Stratio/deep-spark/doc_sphinx/src/site/sphinx/t50-first-steps-deep-aerospike.rst

 Prerequisites
 -------------

--  Aerospike and Stratio Deep: see `Getting
+-  Aerospike and Stratio Deep
-   Started </getting-started.md>`__ for installation instructions
 -  Basic knowledge of SQL, Java and/or Scala
 -  Some input data loaded into Aerospike.